-In an ever-changing business environment, the pressure to make accurate decisions is always growing.
 In the past, having the answers to make great people decisions was a competitive advantage.
-Today, it’s becoming a necessity to keep business running smoothly and respond to change quickly.
+Today, it’s a necessity to maintain business continuity and respond to change quickly.

-Why has this problem come to the surface?
-The business landscape is changing constantly—regulations, trade agreements, labor market shifts— and companies that wait weeks or months for the information they need to respond appropriately are falling behind.
+Employers need to continually reassess who they need, where, and for how long — and companies that wait weeks or months for the information they need to respond appropriately are falling behind.

 The power of people analytics in everyday decision-making is undeniable– organizations who excel at people analytics are 3.1 times more likely to outperform their peers.
 To start using this information to make better decisions though, we have to transform the way we handle data.
 Today, HR or IT professionals often serve as gatekeepers for data, but to have success with people analytics, there needs to be more transparency.

 The first step is making analytics more accessible